 So, how to get started?
 A fundamental first step is identifying the gaps to improve readiness for climate risk reporting.
 The Financial Stability Board’s Task Force on Climate-related Financial Disclosures (TCFD) recommendations provide a clear methodology for how to approach the identification, assessment, and management of climate-related risk and opportunities, outlining disclosures to better align investment priorities with climate change resilience.
 In addition, TCFD reporting is already a requirement for signatories to certain public commitments, such as PRI and the Better Building Partnership’s Climate Change Commitment, providing industry momentum for aligning with the framework.

-In short, recommendations of the TCFD provide means to guide the identification of gaps for proper management and reporting of climate risks and opportunities, in the same way, that other material financial risks are treated within a company.
-To implement these recommendations effectively, it is necessary to examine the full range of climate-related risks across the real estate lifecycle – at strategic, acquisition, operational and at disposal points – as well as for major renovations and developments.
-This will require climate considerations to be integrated into governance and risk assessment processes, and will require ‘buy-in’ from important stakeholders, including members of the investment, risk management, and research teams.
+In short, the recommendations of the TCFD provide means to guide the identification of gaps for proper management and reporting of climate risks and opportunities, in the same way, that other material financial risks are treated within a company.
+To implement these recommendations effectively, it is necessary to examine the full range of climate-related risks across the real estate lifecycle – at strategic, acquisition, operational, and disposal points – as well as for major renovations and developments.
+This will require climate considerations to be integrated into governance and risk assessment processes and will require ‘buy-in’ from important stakeholders, including members of the investment, risk management, and research teams.

 When are you going to start paying off your (carbon) mortgage?

-Net zero carbon commitments, driven by regulatory requirements and investor pressure, are but one climate risk that will impact investment strategies.
-A commitment to net zero targets may underpin changes to internal processes, which in turn are necessary for meaningful climate risk disclosure to investors.
+Net-zero carbon commitments, driven by regulatory requirements and investor pressure, are but one climate risk that will impact investment strategies.
+A commitment to net-zero targets may underpin changes to internal processes, which in turn are necessary for meaningful climate risk disclosure to investors.

-For example, a real estate portfolio with net zero aspirations must necessarily consider the risks of assets being ‘stranded’ due to their inability to meet decarbonization targets.
-Similarly, new investments will need to be assessed against net zero targets before being added to a portfolio.
+For example, a real estate portfolio with net-zero aspirations must necessarily consider the risks of assets being ‘stranded’ due to their inability to meet decarbonization targets.
+Similarly, new investments will need to be assessed against net-zero targets before being added to a portfolio.
 Failure to meet future regulatory efficiency standards or market expectations may result in stranded assets leading to a less marketable portfolio, reduced tenancy, and lower relative values – requiring costly energy efficiency improvement measures.

 The transition to a low-carbon economy will fundamentally change how real estate assets are bought, operated, refurbished, and sold.

-Put simply, much like a mortgage or debt repayment, a portfolio with a net zero carbon ambition has a fixed end date of 2050 or earlier, in order to align with the goals of the Paris Agreement to limit global temperature increase to well below 2°C, with ambition towards 1.5°C. This results in a corresponding number of capital expenditure payments in energy efficiency interventions required to reach a ‘zero carbon payment’ scenario – a series of carbon annuity payments, so to speak.
+Put simply, much like a mortgage or debt repayment, a portfolio with a net-zero carbon ambition has a fixed end date of 2050 or earlier, in order to align with the goals of the Paris Agreement to limit the global temperature increase to well below 2°C, with ambition towards 1.5°C. This results in a corresponding number of capital expenditure payments in energy efficiency interventions required to reach a ‘zero carbon payment’ scenario – a series of carbon annuity payments, so to speak.